mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 Surprisingly often, we get fooled by scopes—which is why I spent so much time explaining them above.
 That is also happening here.

 Consider what we are doing when we mix global variables with data frame variables.
-If a variable can be found in the data frame then we use it, otherwise we find a global variable.
-Since `a` isn't found in `d1` and `x` isn't found in `d2` we should be able to rename `xx`
+If a variable can be found in the data frame then we use it; otherwise, we find a global variable.
+Since `a` isn't found in `d1`, and `x` isn't found in `d2` we should be able to rename `xx.`

 ```r